wrapl/minilang/docs/library/stream.rst

    Returns the remainder of :mini:`Stream` or :mini:`nil` if :mini:`Stream` is empty.

+:mini:`meth (Stream: stream):seek(Offset: integer, Mode: stream::seek): integer`
+   Sets the position for the next read or write in :mini:`Stream` to :mini:`Offset` using :mini:`Mode`.
+This method should be overridden for streams defined in Minilang.

+:mini:`meth (Stream: stream):tell: integer`
+   Gets the position for the next read or write in :mini:`Stream`.
+This method should be overridden for streams defined in Minilang.

 :mini:`meth (Stream: stream):write(Address: address): integer`
    Writes the bytes at :mini:`Address` to :mini:`Stream`.
 This method should be overridden for streams defined in Minilang.